 A disability recipient is eligible for coverage.
 If a disability recipient later applies for service retirement, the following applies:

 - If the disability effective date was before Jan.
 1, 2004, the recipient qualifies for access to health care coverage under the service retirement account as long as there was no break in benefits between the disability benefit and the service retirement benefit.
-However, if the recipient has less than 15 years of qualifying service credit, the recipient pays the full cost of their coverage.
+However, if the recipient has less than 15 years of total service credit, the recipient pays the full cost of the coverage.

 Coverage under the STRS Ohio Health Care Program is limited for retirees not eligible for Medicare who are employed in public or private positions.
 Employed enrollees are eligible only for secondary health care coverage through STRS Ohio’s Basic Plan if they: (1) are eligible for medical and prescription drug coverage through their employer, or (2) hold a position for which other similarly situated employees are eligible for medical and prescription drug coverage at the same cost as full-time employees.
 The rule applies to all employed enrollees who are not eligible for Medicare, regardless of hire date or type of employment.

 STRS Ohio requires enrollees not eligible for Medicare to verify their employment status and access to employer health care coverage.
-If you are employed and not eligible for Medicare, it is your responsibility to provide verification through your Online Personal Account or submit a Verification of Employment and Employer Health Care Access form.
+If you are employed and not eligible for Medicare, it is your responsibility to provide verification through your Online Personal Account.
 If you prefer to opt out of secondary coverage by canceling your STRS Ohio medical plan enrollment, contact STRS Ohio.